sirech/talk-lean-functional-kotlin-backends/presentation.md

 - easier to reason
 - no invalid state

+???

+- TODO: fill slide

 ---

 class: transition

-# Paint point 2: Dealing with null values
+# Pain point 2: Dealing with null values

 ---

 sample Java code with a ton of if else checks

+???

+- TODO: missing code

 ---